phanx-wow/ItemTooltipCleaner/trunk/README.txt

-Item Tooltip Cleaner compacts equipment bonuses and removes extraneous text from item tooltips, including item levels, socketing instructions, vendor stack purchase instructions, "Made by" tags, and "Soulbound".
-It also recolors enchantment lines to make them more distinct.
+Item Tooltip Cleaner compacts equipment bonuses and removes extraneous text from item tooltips, including item levels, socketing instructions, stack purchase instructions, vendor sell values while you're not at a vendor, "Made by" tags, and "Soulbound" lines.
+It also recolors enchantment lines to help set them apart from equipment bonus lines.

 Item Tooltip Cleaner is compatible with RatingBuster and other addons that read stats from the tooltip.
 It is based on dlemvigh's addon